UnivLille-Meta/Miage23/Groups/G01/report_w1.md

 > ### - Partie Ikimath ADEOYE
 >> ### _What is a collection and what is it used for?_
 A collection is data structure that allow to store , retrieve and manipulate groups of objects.
+The difference between all the collections is that some are unordered like: Dictionnary and Set which means that the objects are stored without any specific order and some are Sequenceable like orderedCollection and Array.

 > ### _What kind of collections does Pharo standard library provide?
 And How to iterate them?_
 > **Dictionnary**: it's a collection of elements that associate a key object with a value object.